jrkerns/pylinac/docs/source/topics/images.rst

 As a convention pylinac uses ``MONOCHROME2`` to display the images (regardless of the ``PhotometricInterpretation`` value).
 Film images have negative ``PixelIntensityRelationshipSign``, whereas EPID images have positive ``PixelIntensityRelationshipSign``.
-Since most RT images these days are EPID images, pylinac process images as EPID therefore the pixels are inverted when ``PixelIntensityRelationshipSign = -1``:
+Since most RT images these days are EPID images, pylinac processes images as EPID therefore the pixels are inverted when ``PixelIntensityRelationshipSign = -1``:
 :math:`P_{inverted} = max(P_{original}) + min(P_{original}) - P_{original}`.